 3. Boosted Sexual Drive and Performance

 TRT is often sold on the Internet as being the ultimate tool for sexual enchantment.
 In men with low testosterone levels, TRT can actually help to fix erectile dysfunction (ED), increase sperm count, and boost sex drive.
 However, low testosterone isn’t always the cause of sexual performance issues.
 What’s more, taking testosterone for its sexual benefits as a healthy man can actually backfire.
-That’s because TRT is linked with the possible infertility.
+That’s because TRT is linked with possible infertility.
 The seriousness of taking TRT for non-medical uses is blatantly obvious for men who plan on having children in the future.

 4. Increased Athletic Endurance